Best UCaaS: find the best Unified Communications as a Service

 UCaaS is all about combining all the different communications channels available to a business in a single unified platform.
 While in the past businesses might have had to rely on a wide range of hardware, advances in digital technology mean that cloud computing services can now deliver this as a service.

-In the past unified communications would mean making sure VoIP for internal and external calls could be combined into one system, but these days it also means add all other communication options such as chat/instant messaging, email, conferencing (audio and video), and even sometimes social media content.
+In the past unified communications would mean making sure VoIP for internal and external calls could be combined into one system, but these days it also means adding other communication options such as chat/instant messaging, email, conferencing (audio and video), and even sometimes social media content.

 While a number of companies are described as providing UCaaS, sometimes this has the practical experience of being more like many applications using a Single Sign On (SSO) to give the appearance of a unified platform.
 For this buying guide, we'll instead focus on those companies that deliver a true UCaaS experience by allowing all communications to be managed via a single application.